Women requesting maternity care at Western Health require a GP referral.

-For more information on the criteria to achieve accreditation please contact the General Practice Integration on 8345 1735 or [email protected].
+For more information on the criteria to achieve credentialing please contact the General Practice Integration Unit on 8345 1735 or [email protected].

 The Shared Maternity Care Collaborative which consists of Sunshine Hospital, Royal Women's Hospital, the Mercy Hospital for Women and the Northern Hospital host an education day each year on pregnancy related care.
 Attendance at this workshop meets the criteria for reaccreditation at each of the four sites.
 Please note that number of registrations is capped for this event.

-Supervised Antenatal Session (exclusive of clinic attendances for initial accreditation)
+Supervised Antenatal Session (exclusive of clinic attendances for initial credentialing)